ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 3. If a potential match is not found in [**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface) or Demographic deduplication, then system sends the packet to perform biometric deduplication.
 #### B. Biometric deduplication
 1. The system performs Biometric deduplication (1:N, where N indicates the whole set of biometric available in the system) by sending the data to [**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface).
-2. [**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface) compares the biometric data received with the whole set of the data to find a potential matches based on a configured threshold.
+2. [**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface) compares the biometric data received with the whole set of the data to find a potential match based on a configured threshold.
 3. If a potential match is found in [**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface), then the system sends the packet for manual verification.
 4. If a manual verifier (experts who know more about biometrics) finds a duplicate, then the system rejects the packet.
 5. If the manual verifier or [**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface) does not find the duplicate, then the system sends the packet for UIN generation.

 ### 3.2.3 External System Integration: (Elaborate with examples)
 #### 3.2.3.1 Data Verification (Pluggable by SI – Not part of MOSIP)
 The System Integrator can plug-in a stage in the workflow where the stage can communicate with any other external system and receives some data.
-Therefore, the system can verify the data captured during a registration with the data received from the external system.
+Therefore, the system can verify the data captured during registration with the data received from the external system.
 #### 3.2.3.2 Data Enrichment (Incl. receipt of Update Packet from ext. system and process thereafter, in terms of MOSIP’s capability)
 MOSIP receives some data from the external system in a form of packet (as per MOSIP Standards).
 The MOSIP system has the capability to receive this updated packet and process it with the packet received from Registration Client.
 #### 3.2.3.3 Manual Verification for ext. system data update (Pluggable by SI)